agentdodger/Website/README.md

-# Website
+# Agentdodger's Website
-Website for testing and things.
+For personal use, and testing purposes.
+Hosted under GitHub's free website hosting.